Skip to main content

 Read more here.

 Imagine you are in a laboratory room watching two African grass rats trying to navigate through a maze.
 One grass rat moves through the course quickly and finds its way out easily.
 The other grass rat struggles and cannot figure out how to get out of the maze.
 You wonder why one navigates it so easily and the other cannot.
-You might be surprised to find out that the only factor that changed for each grass rat was light exposure.
+You might be surprised to find out that the only factor that changes for each grass rat was light exposure.

 Read more here.